condit/amz_sp_api/lib/listings-items-api-model/docs/ListingsApi.md

 sku = 'sku_example' # String | A selling partner provided identifier for an Amazon listing. marketplace_ids = ['marketplace_ids_example'] # Array<String> | A comma-delimited list of Amazon marketplace identifiers for the request.
 opts = {
   issue_locale: 'issue_locale_example' # String | A locale for localization of issues.
 When not provided, the default language code of the first marketplace is used.
-Examples: \"en_US\", \"fr_CA\", \"fr_FR\".
-Localized messages default to \"en_US\" when a localization is not available in the specified locale.
+Examples: `en_US`, `fr_CA`, `fr_FR`.
+Localized messages default to `en_US` when a localization is not available in the specified locale.
 }

 begin